Hungry Happenings

 For a really pretty effect, layer or mix the colors.

 Allow the candy to melt.
 This will take between 7 and 12 minutes.
-Keep an eye on the candy at 7 minutes to see if it's melted.
+Keep an eye on the candy for 7 minutes to see if it's melted.
 If left too long, the candy will brown.

 Remove from oven, allow the candy to cool, then remove from the mold.